ShRoO0oM/handsomeIOS/README.md

 			<DL><p>
 				<DT><A HREF="https://medium.com/@stasost/ios-how-to-open-deep-links-notifications-and-shortcuts-253fb38e1696?source=bookmarks---------168----------------">iOS: How to open Deep Links, Notifications and ShortcutsOne tool to rule them all</A>
 				<DT><A HREF="https://medium.com/@mobiquityAMS/the-checklist-of-my-code-review-5b8ba936018e?source=bookmarks---------117----------------">The Checklist of my code review(Contributed by our own Mobster Sameh Mabrouk, Senior iOS Developer @Mobiquity)</A>
-				<DT><A HREF="https://medium.com/the-traveled-ios-developers-guide/devicecheck-6f3eafac60e5?source=bookmarks---------105----------------">iOS 11: The DeviceCheck API – The Traveled iOS Developer’s Guide – Medium</A>
 				<DT><A HREF="https://medium.com/hackers-at-cambridge/why-were-writing-our-website-in-swift-2e620ae7b72b?source=bookmarks---------86----------------">Why we’re writing our website in SwiftSummary — Using Swift as a backend language at this stage is an interesting learning experience and well-suited to a project of this small...</A>
-				<DT><A HREF="https://hackernoon.com/building-blockchain-web-api-using-swift-and-vapor-2daf599c8449?source=bookmarks---------74----------------">Building Blockchain Web API Using Swift and VaporUPDATE: I am proud to announce that my new course “Blockchain Programming in iOS Using Swift” is now available.
-Enroll now for only $10.99.</A>
 				<DT><A HREF="https://medium.com/flawless-app-stories/enums-and-sourcery-5da57cda473b?source=bookmarks---------70----------------">How to supercharge Swift enum-based states with Sourcery</A>
-				<DT><A HREF="https://android.jlelse.eu/solving-offline-logout-problem-f3b50da49e7e?source=bookmarks---------61----------------">Solving offline logout problemA few days ago I had an interesting brainstorm with Chris Le Roy regarding offline logout process — the scenario when the user tries to log...</A>
 				<DT><A HREF="https://medium.com/ios-os-x-development/ios-developer-roadmap-c9a24f413457?source=bookmarks---------46----------------">iOS Developer RoadmapTree-like compilation of topics highly relevant to iOS development available as a living page on Github.</A>
-				<DT><A HREF="https://medium.com/@nickdizazzo/a-blockchain-framework-in-swift-part-1-384861698c6?source=bookmarks---------13----------------">A Blockchain Framework in Swift — Part 1My name is Nick, and I’m a Senior Mobile Engineer at TWG.
-I’ve been a building mobile apps @ TWG for over 3 years now.</A>
-				<DT><A HREF="https://expertise.jetruby.com/top-5-mistakes-that-beginner-ios-developers-make-part-1-394217687ff4">Top 5 Mistakes that Beginner iOS Developers Make — Part 1</A>
-				<DT><A HREF="https://library.launchkit.io/the-right-way-to-ask-users-for-ios-permissions-96fa4eb54f2c">The Right Way to Ask Users for iOS Permissions – LaunchKit Library</A>
 				<DT><A HREF="https://medium.com/revenuecat-blog/ios-subscriptions-are-hard-d9b29c74e96f">iOS Subscriptions are Hard – RevenueCat Blog – Medium</A>
-				<DT><A HREF="https://medium.com/@cji_/hunting-for-ios-kernel-symbols-e48a446bb00">Hunting for iOS Kernel Symbols – Craig Ingram – Medium</A>
 				<DT><A HREF="https://medium.com/@michael.eisel/one-trick-to-drastically-reduce-your-ios-apps-downlsize-ae68aad0d369">One Trick to Drastically Reduce your iOS App’s DownlSize</A>
 			</DL><p>
 			<DT><H3 FOLDED>RxSwift</H3>